natti-d/lumea/README.md

 How to start:<br>
 1. lumea.sql is imported in localhost (MySQL Admin) after MySQL and Apache are started;<br>
 2. 'lumea-wp', the WHOLE folder is placed in the 'htdocs' folder of XAMPP;<br>
-3. In the browser is pasted: http://localhost/lumea-wp/wp-admin/ (it takes time to load)<br>
+3. In the browser is pasted: http://localhost/lumea-wp/wp-admin/ (it takes time to load);<br>
 4. Data for admin account:<br>
 Username: admin<br>
 Password: 123456<br>